Lima9092/AzureAutomation/Readme.md

 -------------
 Deletes all 'Resource Groups' (including all resources) defined in AzureStorage.csv.

-*** Warning: Remove this script if used in a business impacting environment and delete resources manually when required ***
+*** WARNING: Remove script if used in a business environment.
+Delete resources manually when required ***

 Dependencies:
 - AzureStorage.csv